pow-auth/pow/README.md

 ### Authorization plug

 Pow ships with a session plug module.
 You can easily switch it out with a different one.
-As an example, here's how you do that with [Phoenix.Token](https://hexdocs.pm/phoenix/Phoenix.Token.html):
+As an example, here's how you do that with `Phoenix.Token`:

 ```elixir
 defmodule MyAppWeb.Pow.Plug do